 Numbers

-Decimal numbers are used.
-A number contains an integer component that is prefixed with an optional minus sign (-) and may be followed by a fractional part and/or an exponent part.
+A number is a decimal number that has an integer component, which may be prefixed by an optional minus sign (-), followed by a fractional component and/or an exponent component.
 Leading zeros are not allowed.
-The fractional part consists of a decimal point and one or more following digits.
-The exponent part starts with an uppercase or lowercase E, which is followed by an optional plus sign (+) or a minus sign (-).
-The letter E and the optional sign can be followed by one or more digits.
+The fractional component is a decimal point followed by one or more digits.
+The exponent component begins with an uppercase or lowercase E, followed by an optional plus sign (+) or minus sign (-).
+After the E and the optional sign, one or more digits follow.

 Here is an example: